What should I do if my dog has been poisoned?

 You might also be interested in:

-Will the vet make my dog sick?
+Will the vet make my dog sick if they've been poisoned?

 You may hear your vet talking about ‘inducing emesis’.
 This is the act of making your dog sick in a bid to empty the contents of their stomach.
 Vets often use apomorphine to do this.
 Emetic agents are not used when alkalis, acids, corrosive agents, or hydrocarbons have been swallowed due to the risk of chemical burns or aspiration.